The CHOP protocol and the science behind it

 Interestingly, Dr. Levine’s research team has also completed smaller studies that suggest exercise may be superior to beta blockers in regard to improving standing heart rate and quality of life.

-How do I incorporate this into my own treatment program?
+How do I incorporate the CHOP protocol into my own treatment program?

 You don’t need to have formal coaching to benefit from similar positive effects outside of a research environment.